—Roy Andersson, ‘Songs From the Second Floor’, 2000

 Mariano Spina Novoa was born in Buenos Aires to Maria Del Carmen Novoa, homemaker and nurse, and Mario Antonio Spina, community leader and family doctor.

-He has spent most of his life working as a self-taught graphic designer and printer while skateboarding the cultural circulatory system of Argentina, Brasil, Uruguay and the United States.
+He has spent most of his life working as a self-taught graphic designer and printer while skateboarding the cultural circulatory systems of Argentina, Brasil, Uruguay and the United States.

 Melinda Matson Spina was born in the United States to Lan Phuong Matson, homemaker and Vietnamese immigrant, and Sigfred William Matson, US veteran and space launch systems chief engineer.

 She grew up in environments ranging from the southernmost Arizona border and desert to the Panama Canal and rainforest.
 Since childhood, she has gravitated toward artistry, habitat, and horticulture.
 Melinda worked in arts/exhibits and remodeling/landscaping for two decades from Northern CA and the Pacific Northwest, before returning to her elementary roots in Arizona.
 She is an artisan with pointed experience in PTSD recovery, conservation home economy, and garden design.

 Melinda and Mariano met in 2017.
 After a few weeks courtship, they decided to marry and began planning collaborative projects.